jasonmzx/machine_learning_experiments/Chapter1_Exercises.md

 **What's Online Learning? :**
 - Online Learning allows a Machine Learning System to learn on data whilst preforming actions on it *(Learning as the Net goes)*
-- Online Learning works best when your Neural Network.
+- Online Learning works best when your Neural Network needs to evolve with the data it's being passed.
+(Example: A neural network that needs to stay trendy, and hip)
+- A.K.A **Incremental Learning.**

 **What's Offline Learning? :**
 - Offline Learning is when a Neural Network is trained initially, once in production and classifiying un-seen data, this new data wouldn't affect the current model.
 This is good when you know a **model** is working well for it's use, and you don't want it to get skewed by new data.
+- A.K.A **Batch Learning.**

 **What is out-of-core Learning? :**
-- This is when you're training an ML algorithm on a <h2>HUGE</h2> dataset, and can't fit all the data on your machine, so you extracts parts of the Data (from the cloud, TCP, whatever...) runs a training step with the small extracted portion of data, then redo the process with the next bit of data.
+- This is when you're training an ML algorithm on a <b>HUGE</b> dataset, and can't fit all the data on your machine, so you extracts parts of the Data (from the cloud, TCP, whatever...) runs a training step with the small extracted portion of data, then redo the process with the next bit of data.
 This way you can use massive datasets to train Neural Nets even if you have limited data storage.

 **What's Instance Based & Model Based *Machine Learning?* :**
 - Instance Based ML is when a new and unknown datapoint is classified by it's surroundings data points which are known, it basically takes a similarity measure to all surrounding entries *(In terms of positon on the graph in this case,but more boardly in some vector space)*, then from here, based on all it's findings, will calculate some kind of mean similarity value, then associate to the most similar classification.